knative/docs/docs/install/installing-istio.md

 with Knative.

-If your cloud platform offers a managed Istio installation, we recommend installing Istio that way, unless you need the ability to customize your installation.
-If your cloud platform offers a managed Istio installation, the [install guide](./README.md) for your specific platform will have those instructions.
+If your cloud platform offers a managed Istio installation, we recommend installing Istio that way, unless you need to customize your installation.

 ## Before you begin